magicleap/arcloud/README.md

 ```

 Install Istio with the static IP address reserved earlier.
 Edit the istio.yaml
 file to have the correct static IP address.
+All config yaml files are located in AR Cloud folder.
 ```sh
 ./bin/istioctl install -y -f ../setup/istio.yaml
 ```